rendtTeam/rendt/README.md

 To use our app you should:
 1. connect to the EC2 instance, go to `/stable_server`, run `nohup python3 server.py 23456 > nohup.out 2>&1 &`
 2. make sure the port numbers in `sender.py` and `receiver.py` match that of the server (23456 in this case)
-3. run 'ui.py'.For this you should download 2 external class "PyQt5" and "psutil" and have 2 instances of the ui.py (either 2 running applications on a single computer or 1 application on 2 computers)
+3. run 'ui.py'.
+For this you should download 3 external libraries, namely, "pyqt5", "pyqt5-tools" and "psutil" and have an instance of the ui.py (either 1 running application on a single computer being renter and leaser at the same time and on same machine or 1 application on 2 computers)

 ## Workflow:
 **Sender** does (by uploading file):
 1. `send-perm` - get permission from the server to upload an executable (currently the path to the executable is fixed but it too can be changed to be prompted as an input). returns: `job_id`, `db_token`
 2. `send-up` - upload the executable file, now that we have permission (and token). enter the `job_id` and `db_token` obtained at the prev step when prompted. returns: none
-**Receiver** does (by clicking on run):
+**Receiver** does (by clicking on lease and then on run):
 3. `get` - get the list of available to execute jobs on the server. returns: list of `job_id`s
 4. `exec-perm` - get permission from the server to download an executable specified by `job_id`. returns: `db_token`, `file_size`
 5. `exec-down` - download the executable, now that we have permission (and token). enter the token and size from prev step when prompted. returns: none